Car insurance providers we compare

 Third party, fire and theft

-A smart middle ground between basic and full cover.
-Third Party, Fire and Theft includes protection if you damage someone else's car or property, and it also covers your own vehicle if it’s stolen or damaged by fire.
+This type sits between basic and full cover.
+It protects you if you cause damage to another person’s car or property.
+It also covers your own vehicle if it is stolen or damaged by fire.

 tick